Photo of Juan Ramirez

-I work on constrained deep learning: scalable methods for training neural networks under explicit requirements such as fairness, sparsity, and safety.
+I work on constrained deep learning: scalable constrained optimization methods for training neural networks that must satisfy explicit requirements such as fairness, sparsity, and safety.

 Selected Work